Setting up online payments

 3. Explore the virtual terminal and start taking payments

 Once you’re all set up, you’re now ready to start taking payments.
-You can find more tips in our phone payments article and our pay by link article.
 The next step is to test it.

 You can test yourself by making a low-cost transaction (such a 1p or £1 purchase) with your own payment card.
 This will get you familiar with the process and show up in your portal, too.